Merged Publicis-Omnicom may speak with American accent

 Respect for differing cultures under one roof has been particularly strong at the pre-merger Omnicom, which managed to keep the differences between such agencies as BBDO and TBWQ, said David Kershaw CEO of M&C Saatchi.

-However, he added: "The bigger it gets, the more homogenous it becomes, the more those cultures get homogenised."
+However, he added: "The bigger it gets and the more corporate it becomes, the more those cultures get homogenised."